ways to tell if your eco-lodge is really eco! By

 - "There's No Such

 Thing As Eco-Tourism By

 Anneli Rufus, AlterNet, August 13, 2006.
-Just before the GFC hit and global tourism almost ground to a halt, there are references to travel books, travelogues, modern broadcast media's "reality" shows, and a hint at the soon to come "social media" phenomenom that we know now, just a few scant years later, as Facebook.
+Just before the GFC hit and global tourism almost ground to a halt, there are references to travel books, travelogues, modern broadcast media's "reality" shows, and a hint at the soon to come "social media" phenomenom that we know now as Facebook.
 It's almost a polemic; cynical, funny and biting

 in places.
 "Tourism

 in the post-9/11, post-colonial era remains a minefield of

 moral issues -- and living as a sin-free travel writer is

 damn near impossible.
 Colonialism isn't dead.
 Colonialism is alive and well every time you travel from the First World to the Third and come home bearing photographs of sharks and storms and slums, of scorpions fried for snacks, sunflowers bigger than your head, stalled buses whose aisles are slick with spit, and then you tell your friends and co-workers, "Oh man, it was so great, you gotta go."
 We call it ecotourism and adventure travel. ..."